 Thank you to all of the people who read and commented on this before it was published here, including the Sad & Asian Facebook group, my sister, Ellynna, Steph, Chelly, Edy, and Omar.

-This piece received a lot of support but also fair criticism that it doesn’t adequately acknowledge how these communities did a lot of good for us.
+Later note: This piece received a lot of support but also fair criticism that it doesn’t adequately acknowledge how these communities did a lot of good for us.
 I want briefly add a word about that here:

 This piece wasn’t meant to be self-hating.
 I’m proud of many of “my people”, well-versed in what I think is the best cuisine in the world, and pseudo-fluent in one of the hardest languages to learn.
 I’m grateful to my parents who were tirelessly caring, materially providing, and invested in me more than I was in myself at times.
 I respect the culture of loud potlucks and the spirit of brute forcing through problems.
 Uncles, aunties, moms, and dads might have been emotionally distant, but they gave weird compliments and performed acts of service to show their love.
 It was foreign and often miscommunicated to us, but it was still love.
 Immigration was love.
 Food was love.
 Education was love.
 If I was ever a mom, I would want to be like my mom in many, many ways.